denisoed/dead-code-checker/README.md

 # Dead Code Checker

-`Dead Code Checker` is a tool for finding unused functions and variables in your JavaScript or TypeScript.
-It helps to identify and remove dead code, ensuring a cleaner and more maintainable codebase.
+`Dead Code Checker` is a tool for finding dead code in your JavaScript or TypeScript project.
+It helps to ensure a cleaner and more maintainable code base.

 ## Features

+- `Variable Detection:` Detects declared variables and verifies their usage.
 - `Function Detection:` Identifies declared functions and checks if they are used across your project.
-- `Variable Detection:` Detects declared variables and verifies their usage.
+- `Support any framework:` React, Angular, Vue, and more.
 - `Detailed Report:` Provides a detailed report of unused functions and variables, including the file and line number where they are declared.

 ## Installation